Romchik38/js-components/README.md

 Features:

 - Each `Component` internally holds an `HTMLElement`.
-- You work directly only with `Component`.
+- Inside the module you work directly only with `Component`.
 - If you need to extend a component’s capabilities for working with an `HTMLElement`, you create a new component that inherits from `Component` and interact with the DOM node inside the class.
 - The `Component` extends `EventEmitter`, so you can use `events api`.